Sai-Charan-16/Movies-Website/README.md

 # Movies-Website

 Welcome 🖐 to the **Movie App**!
-This is a **HTML, CSS, and JavaScript** movie website project where users can browse and watch movies directly from the website.
+This is a **HTML, CSS, and JavaScript** movie website project where users can browse and watch movies clips in youtube from the website.

 ---